Altruist Financial Advisors LLC

 If you already have a whole life policy, you are almost certainly paying as much as ten times as much as you would for a good term policy for the same amount of coverage.

 If you believe that you might meet the exceptions whereby keeping a long-standing whole life policy may make sense for you, we suggest that you verify that by purchasing the Consumer Federation of America's Life Insurance Rate of Return Service.
-This is a one-time analysis costing $150.
+This is a one-time analysis costing $150 (as of 2022).

 An exception to the above advice suggesting replacing a policy applies if your health has materially declined since you bought the policy in question.
 In other words, if your likelihood of an early death is higher than originally assumed in setting your premiums, it may represent a good value, regardless of the issues discussed in the few paragraphs above.